Topics Covered in This Blog:

 - Endovenous Laser Treatment (EVLT): The gold standard for treating vein disease.
 A laser fiber is inserted into the vein and used to heat and close the malfunctioning valve.

 - Varithena Vein Treatment: Foam is injected into the vein to cause it to collapse.

 - Ultrasound-Guided Sclerotherapy: A solution is injected into the vein to close it.

 - ClariVein®: A catheter-based treatment that uses mechanical and chemical methods to close the vein.

 - VenaSeal™: A small amount of medical adhesive is delivered to the vein to seal it.

 - Radiofrequency Ablation Treatment (RFA): Heat is delivered to the vein to cause it to collapse and close.

 Schedule Vein Treatment at USA Vein Clinics Today

 At USA Vein Clinics, we believe that vein treatment should be easily accessible, affordable, and convenient.
 After all, you’ve got enough to worry about already.
 We now offer 90 convenient locations across 14 states.
 If you prefer, we also have virtual telemedicine appointments to help reduce the number of in-office visits.
-Vein treatment is typically covered by most major insurance plans, including Medicare and Medicaid.
+Most major insurance plans, including Medicare and Medicaid, typically cover vein treatment.

 Our vein experts can help you find the answer to “When should I be concerned about varicose veins?”
 They will help you determine the right solution to treat your varicose veins and get you back to normal, active living.
 Don’t wait around any longer!
 Contact us today by calling 888.768.3467 today or request an appointment.